 - Allows wider dimensions without compromising the flexibility of circuit assembly.

-- Increases the copper amount under the transmission line, increases the impedance.
+- Increases the copper amount under the transmission line, and increases the impedance.

 - Provides mechanical support for dynamic or static flex boards.